 Botanists study plant biology and use their knowledge to conserve, restore and enhance species.
 They also advise crop and food developers about improving food production and crop yields.

-To become a botanist in Australia, you must have a science undergraduate degree majoring in botany, plant science, or a related field.
+To become a botanist in Australia, you must have an undergraduate science degree majoring in botany, plant science, or a related field.
 However, some positions also require a master's or a PhD in botany.

-In this blog, you will learn what botanists do and how you can turn your passion for biology into a diverse career, and much more.
+In this blog, you will learn what botanists do, their qualifications, courses, degrees, salary, how to turn your passion for biology into a diverse career, and much more.

 1. What Is Botany?